nanoo/nanoo.github.io/about.md

 Thanks for coming by today I'm gonna go in and update your about page with that information.

-Norah: Bye bye and get with us on Facebook, Twitter and Instagram or maybe just get help.
+Norah: Bye bye and get with us on (Facebook, Twitter and Instagram) or maybe just get help.(We are not on Facebook,Twitter or Instagram yet.)